 * Bill's social media signal to noise maxim: the ratio of cat pictures to actionable useful content determines the value of social media as a learning tool.

-Published on Tuesday, September 23, 2014 (2 years, 5 months, and 5 days ago).
+Published on Tuesday, September 23, 2014 (about 4 years, 6 months, and 4 weeks ago).
 Posted in: Blogging Educational Tech Teaching Diary Twitter